-In the opinion of management, the March 31, 2005 unaudited consolidated financial statements contain all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation of the financial position, results of operations and cash flows of the Company.
-Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted in accordance with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. These unaudited consolidated financial statements should be read in conjunction with the Company's consolidated financial statements for the year ended December 31, 2004 included in the Company's Annual Report on Form 10-K. Operating results for the three-month period ended March 31, 2005 are not necessarily indicative of the results to be expected for the entire year.
+In the opinion of management, the June 30, 2005 unaudited condensed consolidated financial statements contain all adjustments (consisting only of normal recurring adjustments) necessary for a fair statement of the financial position, results of operations and cash flows of the Company.
+Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted in accordance with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. These unaudited condensed consolidated financial statements should be read in conjunction with the Company's consolidated financial statements for the year ended December 31, 2004 included in the Company's Annual Report on Form 10-K. Operating results for the three- and six-month periods ended June 30, 2005 are not necessarily indicative of the results to be expected for the entire year.

 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, the disclosure of contingent liabilities, and the reported amounts of revenues and expenses.
-Significant estimates affecting amounts reported or disclosed in the consolidated financial statements include allowances for doubtful accounts receivable and sales returns, net realizable value of inventories, estimates of future cash flows associated with long-lived asset valuations, depreciation and amortization periods for long-lived assets, valuation allowances recorded against deferred tax assets, and loss contingencies.
+Significant estimates affecting amounts reported or disclosed in the consolidated financial statements include allowances for doubtful accounts receivable and sales returns, net realizable value of inventories, estimates of future cash flows associated with long-lived asset valuations, depreciation and amortization periods for long-lived assets, valuation allowances recorded against deferred tax assets, estimates of amounts to be paid to employees and other exit costs to be incurred in connection with the restructuring of our European operations and loss contingencies.
 These estimates are based on historical experience and on various other assumptions that are believed to be reasonable under the current circumstances.
 Actual results could differ from these estimates.

 In 2004, the Company determined that its investments in auction rate securities should be classified as short term investments.
 Auction rate securities are reset to current interest rates periodically, but no later than every 90 days.
 These securities were previously recorded in cash and cash equivalents due to the liquidity provided by their short-term pricing reset features and the Company's ability to liquidate them in monthly auctions.
 Prior period cash flow information has been revised to conform to the current year presentation.
-Accordingly, cash flows from investing activities decreased by \$2.1 million in the three months ended March 31, 2004.
+Accordingly, cash flows from investing activities increased by \$31.8 million for the six months ended June 30, 2004.
 There was no impact on the Company's net income or cash flows from operations or financing activities as a result of this revision.
 The Company does not have any debt covenants that are affected by reported cash balances.